billchong/getting-and-cleaning-data-project/Codebook.md

 ### Step 3 - Use descriptive activity names to name the activities in the data set

-Merge table 4 with "activity_labels.txt" to create table 5 with descriptive activity names.
+Merge table 4 with "activity_labels.txt" to create table 5 with descriptive activity names and additonal activity ID.

 ### Step 4 - Appropriately label the data set with descriptive variable names.